One Breast Or Two Per Feed?

 If you are not sure whether you have a low or high storage capacity, check with an IBCLC lactation consultant who will take a full history and check on your baby’s weight gain and dirty nappies.

-Switch nursing involves switching (changing) breasts a couple of times during a breastfeed to keep a sleepy baby feeding and can help to increase milk supply.
+Switch nursing involves switching (changing) breasts a couple of times during a breastfeed to help to keep a sleepy baby feeding and can help to increase milk supply.
 Start by letting your baby feed on the first breast until their sucking slows right down or stops and then move him across to the other breast.
-The faster flow of another let down on the second side will keep him interested in feeding, then, once sucking slows on this breast, swap back to the first breast and so on.
-Switch nursing can be combined with breast compression; once sucking slows on each side try breast compression to keep your baby feeding actively before offering the next breast.
+The faster flow of another let-down on the second side will keep him interested in feeding, then, once sucking slows on this breast, swap back to the first breast and so on.

 Making more milk

 Breasts make milk on demand; so that the faster your baby drinks the available milk, the faster your breasts will make more milk to replace it, indefinitely.
-Breasts gauge demand by their degree of fullness:
+The rate of milk production depends on how full the breasts are:

-• Whenever a breast is full, milk production slows down
+• When a breast is full, milk production slows down

-• Whenever a breast is emptied regularly, milk production increases
+• When a breast is emptied regularly, milk production increases

-More frequent feeds, breast compressions, and using both breasts per feed are all strategies to make more milk and see How to Make More Milk on this website.
+Breastfeeding or pumping more often, using both breasts per feed and using breast compressions are all strategies to make more milk.
+There are lots of ideas in How to Make More Milk, How to Increase Milk Supply When Pumping and What is Breast Compression? on this website.

 Breast milk is easily and quickly digested—even as quickly as one hour